withastro/docs/src/pages/en/migrate.md

 <img src={imgUrl} />
 ```

-While this is a bit more code than our recommended option, the use of `import` allows Astro to perform some simple build optimizations on the asset.
-For example, any asset inside of `src/` that is imported using an ESM import (`import imgUrl from './penguin.png'`) will have its filename hashed automatically.
-This can let you cache the file more aggressively on the server, improving performance.
-In the future, Astro may add more optimizations like image processing for any images inside of your `src/` folder.
+Similar to how Astro handles CSS, the ESM import allows Astro to perform some simple build optimizations for you automatically.
+For example, any asset inside of `src/` that is imported using an ESM import (ex: `import imgUrl from './penguin.png'`) will have its filename hashed automatically.
+This can let you cache the file more aggressively on the server, improving user performance.
+In the future, Astro may add more optimizations like this.

 **Tip:** If you dislike static ESM imports, Astro also supports dynamic ESM imports.
 We only recommend this option if you prefer this syntax: `<img src={(await import('./penguin.png')).default} />`.